deepthi-7-7/snake-game/README.md

 - The Snake Game was developed using the Pygame library, which provides an easy-to-use framework for building 2D games in Python.

----

-*Note: This project was developed as a personal project to demonstrate proficiency in Python and game development using the Pygame library.*